-A. As used in the Workers' Compensation Act [Chapter 51, Article 1 NMSA 1978], unless the context otherwise requires, "worker" means any person who has entered into the employment of or works under contract of service or apprenticeship with an employer, except a person whose employment is purely casual and not for the purpose of the employer's trade or business.
+A. As used in the Workers' Compensation Act [this article], unless the context otherwise requires, "worker" means any person who has entered into the employment of or works under contract of service or apprenticeship with an employer, except a person whose employment is purely casual and not for the purpose of the employer's trade or business.
 The term "worker" shall include "employee" and shall include the singular and plural of both sexes.
 "Worker" includes public employee, as defined in the Workers' Compensation Act, including salaried public officers.